dddrrreee/cs140e-21win-dev/labs/2-bootloader/PRELAB.md

 ### 2. Look around the code.

 To save time in lab it's good to get sort-of familiar with the starter code and project code structure.
-Since we are writing code to run on both UNIX (`unix-side`) and on the r/pi (`pi-side`) we have more directories than usual for today:
+Since we are writing code to run on both UNIX (`unix-side`) and on the r/pi (`pi-side`) we have more directories than usual for today.
+These are described below.

 ##### `pi-side` directory

 The `pi-side` directory holds all the r/pi code.
-In it, the
-   - `pi-side/libpi.small` directory: holds a stripped down `libpi` implementation called by your pi-bootloader code.
+In it, the `pi-side/libpi.small` directory holds a stripped down `libpi` implementation called by your pi-bootloader code.
 The next few labs will replace the `.o` files with your own implementation.

 Make sure you look through: